 Dr. Back trains doctors in a number of settings.
 He made a presentation at Grand Rounds at University of Washington Medical Center titled “Difficult Conversations: Talking About Life-Threatening Illness.”
 He organizes retreats for oncology fellows that are sponsored by a grant from the National Cancer Institute (NCI), and is working on improving communication at SCCA.

-He also mentors young doctors-in-training, including residents and fellows at SCCA and its parent organizations, UW Medicine and Fred Hutchinson Cancer Research Center.
+He also mentors young doctors-in-training, including residents and fellows at SCCA and its founding organizations, UW Medicine and Fred Hutchinson Cancer Research Center.

 Talking to his own patients